 VS Code Features

 Norn is not just a file format.
-The extension adds editor actions, test integration, Swagger coverage tooling, and environment-aware execution inside VS Code.
+The extension adds editor actions, live Kubernetes views, test integration, Swagger coverage tooling, and environment-aware execution inside VS Code.

 CodeLens in .norn Files